meonkeys/shb/src/book.md

 API

 : Application programming interface.
 This is for software engineers writing apps/integrations.
 They need consistent, documented interfaces to write code against.

+attack surface

+: Total of possible attack vectors.
+Fewer is more secure.
+Example: closing all but the ports you need open reduces yours.

 backend